utkarshpophli/Gate-dashboard/README.md

 ### PDF Processing in the RAG Assistant

+The RAG Assistant now supports two AI models for analyzing PDF content:

+#### Llama-3.2-90B-Vision-Instruct (Recommended for Scanned PDFs)
+- Powerful OCR capabilities built into the model
+- Better at handling scanned documents and handwritten text
+- Can understand complex layouts and visual elements

+#### GPT-4o (Alternative Option)
+- Good for text-based PDFs and general visual analysis
+- Works well with digital PDFs that have selectable text

-The RAG Assistant uses a text-based approach to process PDFs:
+The application attempts to process PDFs in two ways:

-1. **Text Extraction**: PyPDF2 extracts text from each page of the PDF
+1. **High-Quality Image Conversion**: Using pdf2image to create high-resolution images (300 DPI)
-2. **Image Rendering**: The extracted text is rendered onto images using PIL
+2. **Fallback Text Rendering**: If pdf2image is unavailable, text is extracted and rendered onto images
-3. **Vision Analysis**: The rendered images are analyzed by a vision-based AI model (GPT-4o)

-This approach works well for text-based PDFs but has some limitations:
-- Original formatting and layout are simplified
-- Images from the original PDF are not preserved
-- Complex elements like tables may not be rendered accurately
+For best results with scanned documents:
+- Select the Llama-3.2-90B-Vision-Instruct model
+- The higher resolution images (300 DPI) improve OCR accuracy

 ## Usage